The passwords used to access the BMC Atrium Discovery UI (such as for the system user) are salted, hashed with SHA-256 and stored in a file.

 A "Security Best Practice" may be to defer credential management to the in house security team who would manage credentials according to their own requirements.
 Permission could be granted for the security team to update the passwords stored in the vault, and for other users to run discovery using the stored passwords.

-Data returned from discovery targets can contain sensitive data.
-For example, the command used to start the process might contain a clear text password.
+Data returned from discovery targets may contain sensitive data.
+For example, the command used to start the process may contain a clear text password.
 This data is stored in a DiscoveredProcess node and could be viewed through the UI.
 This can be prevented using sensitive data filters.

 A sensitive data filter is a regular expression to define data that you do not want displayed.
 When matched, the sensitive portion of the data is encrypted using an MD5 hash.
 The encrypted data can be compared with earlier versions to determine whether it has changed, while the actual data remains hidden from users.